Here you will find a collection of zoo writing prompts that students of all ages love.

 9. What is the tallest animal in the zoo?
 What are the advantages and disadvantages of being the tallest zoo animal?

-10. Write a story using these three words: zoo, giraffe, frighted crowd
+10. Write a short story using these three words: zoo, giraffe, frighted crowd

 11. Do you think that zoos in other countries have different animals?
 Write about the different animals that you may see in zoos around the world.